eBay/Muse/muse-site/docs/05 - official-plugins/01 - overview.md

 ## Summary
-Muse plugins provides a mechanism for re-using bigger blocks of the application development.
+Muse provides a mechanism for reusing logic as plugins.
 Though for now there are reuseful plugins from us, hope there would be more plugins from the community.